ilpersi/BHBot/README.md

 `chromedriver.exe --port=9550`
 (in case you want your chrome driver to run on port 9550).
 The next chrome driver instance will run e.g. on port 9551, so we'll run it like this: `chromedriver.exe --port=9551`.
+You will  need to run the chromedrivers in separate folders as they create a chrome_profile settings folder in the current directory.
 Now, in order to tell the bot to connect to chrome driver on one of these ports, you'll need to run it like this:
 `bhbot.exe chromedriveraddress 127.0.0.1:9550`.
 This will make sure that the bot will connect to the first chrome driver instance.
 The second bot instance should be run like this: